NI-Measurement-Plug-Ins/pmic-labview/docs/measurements/line-transient-response.md

 # Line Transient
 This service performs Line Transient measurement.
+This mesurement supports 4151 and 4139 as power supply.

 ## Hardware Setup
+   PXIe-4151 and PXIe-4051
    ![alt text](meas-images/hw-line-transient-setup.png)
+   PXIe-4139 and PXIe-4051

 ## InstrumentStudio Panel